Stand out in your job search with an interactive Tableau CV

-Recruiters spend just 6 seconds skimming through each resume.
-Show off your data visualization skills and stand out in the application process by visualizing and making it interactive in Tableau.
+Recruiters spend just 6 seconds skimming through each CV.
+Show off your data visualisation skills and stand out in the application process by visualising and making it interactive in Tableau.

 We get it, applying for jobs is hard work.
-With recruiters spending just 6 seconds skimming each resume, it's now more important than ever to make your resume standout.
+With recruiters spending just 6 seconds skimming each CV, it's now more important than ever to make your CV stand out.

-No, I'm not going to recommend printing your resume on a cake.
+No, I'm not going to recommend printing your CV on a cake.
 It’s simpler than that.
-When data literacy is one of the most in-demand skills in the workplace, your resume could be a visual representation of your data skills.
-Show the recruiters your analytical skills and creativity by following these tips to create your own Tableau Public Viz resume.
+When data literacy is one of the most in-demand skills in the workplace, your CV could be a visual representation of your data skills.
+Show the recruiters your analytical skills and creativity by following these tips to create your own Tableau Public Viz CV.

-Make a Plan for your Tableau Viz Resume
+Make a plan for your Tableau Viz CV

-The magic of a viz resume is that it is your own data, no data collection or prep needed. .
-You can decide what you want to include and emphasize to sell your skills the best.
-Former Tableau visionary, Tristan Guilleven recommends having the following elements in your resume to make it stand-out:
+The magic of a viz CV is that it is your own data, no data collection or prep needed. .
+You can decide what you want to include and emphasize to sell your skills in the best possible way.
+Former Tableau visionary Tristan Guilleven recommends having the following elements in your CV to make it stand out:

 - Timeline of your work experience